Hiking the Cory Pass Loop: What You Need to Know

 How Hard is the Trail?

-While not technical and there is no scrambling involved, it’s safe to say that heading up Cory Pass is steep and grueling.
+While not technical and there is little to no scrambling involved, it’s safe to say that heading up Cory Pass is steep and grueling.
 The first few kilometers were the steepest, and until we reached the top of Cory Pass, it was a steady uphill climb.
 Dropping into Gargoyle Valley from the top of the pass is a steep descent and poles would be helpful.
 At over 15km and 1100 meters, it’s long and physically demanding.

 Trail Notes